Fine Arts Graduation Requirement: Three Credits total from the fine arts (art, music, and/or drama)

 Courses OfferedCourse offerings are contingent on MPA policies regarding student enrollment numbers for each class.

-Numbering between sixty-five and seventy students, Concert Choir is the largest vocal ensemble at MPA.
-Studying a wide variety of music for mixed choirs, singers receive instruction in vocal technique, music literacy, and performance practice.
-Through large group rehearsals, sectionals, and small group lessons, students demonstrate their knowledge of choral music notation, improve singing skills, master their vocal part, and practice increasingly expressive singing.
-Public concerts are held three times a year to showcase the choir’s work.
+Numbering between fifty and sixty students, Concert Choir is the largest vocal ensemble at MPA.
+Studying music for advanced mixed choirs, singers receive instruction in vocal technique, ear-training, music literacy, and performance practice.
+Through large group rehearsals and small group voice lessons, students demonstrate their knowledge of choral music notation, master their vocal part, improve their vocal technique, sing with greater expression, and work collaboratively.
+Public concerts are held three times a year to showcase the choir’s progress.

-The most select singing group in the school, Madrigal Singers study and perform many genres of music, from Gregorian Chant to music of today.
-As members of a small, mixed ensemble, students demonstrate vocal leadership, an ability to sing their vocal part independently, improved vocal techniques, strong sight-reading and aural skills, and enhanced expression.
-Performances include three regular concerts and other special appearances in school and in the community.
+Madrigal Singers is the most select choir at MPA.
+Students must be concurrently enrolled in Concert Choir.
+Madrigal Singers study and perform an array of choral music including Western Art Music (from the Renaissance, Baroque, Romantic eras), World Music, and Contemporary Music.
+As members of a small, mixed ensemble, students demonstrate vocal leadership, an ability to sing their vocal part independently, a heightened awareness of musical interdependence, improved vocal techniques, strong sight-reading and aural skills, and enhanced expression.
+Performances include three concerts and other special appearances in school and in the community.

 The love of singing continues to be explored in Upper School.
-In our non-auditioned group, Varsity Choir members receive instruction in vocal technique, music literacy, and the ability to sing expressively.
-Students study a wide variety of choral literature that is specifically written for beginning mixed ensembles (soprano, alto and baritone).
-Via classroom and public performances, students demonstrate mastery of their choral part and how to function within an ensemble.
+In this non-auditioned group, Panther Choir members receive instruction in vocal technique, ear-training, music literacy, and the ability to sing expressively.
+Students study a variety of choral music that is specifically written for developing mixed ensembles (soprano, alto, tenor, and baritone).
+Via the classroom and public performances, students demonstrate mastery of their choral part and how to function within an ensemble.